 These programs can communicate normally with other computers in the organization or external computers.
 If you excluded programs in a previous isolation operation, they display in the text box.
 You can edit the values in the text box.

-- (Optional) In the Show the Following Custom Message when Isolating Computers text box, type a descriptive message to inform users that their computer has been isolated from the network.
+- (Windows computers only) In the Show the Following Custom Message when Isolating Computers text box, type a descriptive message to inform users that their computer has been isolated from the network.

 - Click Isolate.